List of Marvel Comics characters: K: Unnamed

-A new Kraken is seen when the new Madame Hydra is collecting members for her HYDRA High Councel to assist Captain America, whose history had been altered by Red Skull's clone using the powers of Kobik to include him always being a member of HYDRA.
+A new Kraken is seen when the new Madame Hydra is collecting members for the HYDRA High Council to assist Captain America, whose history had been altered by the Red Skull's clone using the powers of Kobik to include him always being a member of HYDRA.
 It is implied this person is someone Steve Rogers knows and believes to be dead.